NVIDIA/aistore/docs/nbi.md

 1. **create** a reusable inventory snapshot for a remote bucket
 2. **list** from that snapshot instead of re-walking the remote backend

-The important design point is that inventories are stored as a **flat, lexicographically ordered snapshot** of object names plus selected properties.
-Listing behavior is then derived from that stored snapshot.
+The key design point is that inventories are stored as a **flat, lexicographically ordered snapshot** of object names plus selected properties.
+Listing behavior is derived from that stored snapshot.

 ### Create path